Kungsleden or better known as The King´s Trail is one of the best hikes in Europe.

-The part from Porte Hut to Kvikkjokk is not much to say about, more or less completely flat with only 2 small hills and the last one and a half hour down hill.
-There´s tonnes of great camping spots on the last part.
+The part from Porte Hut to Kvikkjokk is not much to say about, more or less completely flat with only two small hills and the last one and a half hour downhill.
+There are tonnes of great camping spots on the last part.
 It would have been great to camp on the way, but with only a few hours left to Kvikkjokk, we decided to go all the way to Kvikkjokk.

 Kvikkjokk is more like a small hotel than a hut.
 It has hot showers, a restaurant etc.